Who We Are

 History Through Deaf Eyes

 The early 1900s saw a country shifting from an agricultural to an industrial economy.
 People were moving from rural farmlands to urban cities for work.
 Two world wars created a huge demand for ships, vehicles, weapons, and many other industrial products, so factory work was plentiful

 Like women and minority groups, deaf people found wartime jobs in large numbers.
 This concentration of deaf people in cities provided the opportunity to build social clubs, church groups, sports organizations, and alliances that would foster community life.

 Gallaudet University Archives, Benjamin M. Schowe, Sr. Collection

+Movies and television have reflected and shaped public perceptions of deaf people and other minority groups.
 From 1902 until 1986, according to one historian's account, over 150 movies and network TV programs had deaf characters.
-Until recently, these characters were rarely played by deaf actors, nor did they accurately portray the experiences of deaf people.
+Until recently, these characters were rarely played by deaf actors,...

-Deaf employees established impressive work records and supported the war effort in industries producing military products such as gas masks, missiles, tires and machinery.
+During World Wars I and II, male industrial workers leaving their jobs for the military created employment opportunities for women and minorities, including deaf people.
+Deaf employees established impressive work records and supported the war effort in industries producing military products such as gas masks,...

 Gallaudet University, chartered in 1864, is a private university for deaf and hard of hearing students.